Cu3PO42/KeySAVe-Documentation/getting-started.md

 Now that you have your release, go ahead and extract it to the folder of your choice.
 You can start KeySAVe by double clicking the application on Mac, `KeySAVe.exe` on Windows and starting the binary `KeySAVe` on Linux (you may be required to mark it as executable if you can't start it right away.)

 Now let's get some data extracted from your game.
-Go to the Dumping page for an overview of the methods that are available.
+Go to the [Dumping](dumping.md) page for an overview of the methods that are available.
+If you currently use KeySAV2, check out the [migration guide](migration.md).